FractionEstate/evolution-sdk/docs/content/docs/modules/core/SignData.mdx

 ## SignData overview

-COSE (RFC 8152) message signing for Cardano (CIP-0030).
+COSE (RFC 8152) message signing for Cardano.

-This module provides a TypeScript implementation of @emurgo/cardano-message-signing-nodejs, offering the complete CSL message signing API surface including:

-- COSESign1Builder: Builder for creating COSE_Sign1 structures
-- COSESign1: Signed message representation
-- COSEKey: COSE key representation
-- Headers: Protected and unprotected headers
-- HeaderMap: Map of header labels to values
-- Label: Header label representation
-- EdDSA25519Key: Ed25519 key operations
+Implements CIP-30 wallet API and CIP-8 message signing using COSE_Sign1 structures.
+Compatible with all major Cardano wallets.

 Added in v2.0.0